 Lean and Six Sigma Process Improvement Methods

-Value Stream Mapping (VSM).
-Value stream mapping refers to the activity of developing a visual representation of the flow of processes, from start to finish, involved in delivering a desired outcome, service, or product (a "value stream") that is valued by customers.
-In the context of environmental agencies, a value stream could be the process of permitting the air emissions of a certain type of stationary source, approving a brownfield site for redevelopment, or hiring new agency staff.
-VSM examines information flows and systems, as well as the flow of the product or service product (e.g., permit) through an agency’s processes.
-VSM can increase understanding of actual decision-making processes and identify sources of non-value added time (e.g., documents waiting to be reviewed).
-The typical products of a 2–5 day VSM workshop are two maps—a map of the "current state" of targeted processes and a "future state" map of the desired process flow—and an associated implementation plan for future process improvement activities.
+Value stream mapping refers to developing a visual picture of the flow of processes, from start to finish, involved in delivering a desired outcome, service, or product, which could include multiple processes. (a "value stream").
+Value stream maps are generally bigger picture, strategic views of a service or process – they are used for identifying improvement priorities.
+In environmental agencies, a value stream could be the process of permitting air emissions of a certain type, approving a brownfield site for redevelopment, or hiring new agency staff.
+VSM examines information flows and systems, and the flow of products or service products (e.g., permits) through an agency’s processes.
+VSM can increase understanding of decision-making processes and identify sources of waste (e.g., documents waiting to be reviewed).
+The typical products of a 2–5 day VSM workshop are two maps — a map of the "current state" of targeted processes and a "future state" map of the desired process flow — and an associated implementation plan for future process improvement activities.

-Kaizen Events.
 Kaizen is a combination of two Japanese words that mean "to take apart" and "to make good."
-Kaizen refers to an approach to continuous improvement that is founded on the belief that small, incremental changes routinely applied and sustained over a long period result in significant performance improvements.
+Kaizen refers to the belief that small, incremental changes routinely applied and sustained over a long period of time result in significant performance improvements.
 Kaizen focuses on eliminating waste in a targeted system or process of an organization, improving productivity, and achieving sustained improvement.
-Kaizen activity is often focused in the form of rapid improvement events (sometimes called a kaizen blitz), which bring together a cross-functional team for two to five days to study a process and begin implementation of process changes.
+Kaizen activity often involves rapid improvement events (sometimes called a kaizen blitz), which bring together a cross-functional team for two to five days to study a process and begin the implementation of process changes.

-Six Sigma is a rigorous methodology that utilizes information (management by facts) and statistical analysis to measure and improve an organization’s performance, practices, and systems.
-The fundamental objective of Six Sigma is the implementation of a measurement-based approach that focuses on process improvement and variation reduction through the application of Six Sigma improvement projects.
-In the context of state agency processes, unnecessary variation in how a process is implemented can result in significant delays and poor quality of decisions and outputs, such as permits.
+Six Sigma is a process that uses information and statistical analysis to measure and improve an organization’s performance.
+It is a measurement-based approach that focuses on process improvement and variation reduction through the application of Six Sigma improvement projects.
+Unnecessary variation in how a process is implemented can result in significant delays and poor quality of decisions and outputs.
 The Six Sigma DMAIC (Define, Measure, Analyze, Improve, Control) method is a system for improving existing processes that fall below specifications.
-Like Lean, Six Sigma focuses on identifying and implementing steps that foster continual, incremental improvement.
+Like Lean, Six Sigma focuses on identifying and applying steps that produce continual, incremental improvement.
 Six Sigma can also be used to develop new processes, services, or products at Six Sigma-quality levels (often referred to as "Design for Six Sigma").

-Six Sigma is typically executed by trained personnel (often referred to as "green belts" and "black belts") who have experience with multiple performance measurement and statistical analysis techniques.
+Six Sigma is typically executed by trained personnel (often referred to as "green belts" and "black belts") who have experience with performance measurement and statistical analysis.